 - Cognitive impairment or memory loss

-A person can also have low levels of vitamin B without any obvious symptoms.
+A person can also have low levels of vitamin B without exhibiting any obvious symptoms.
 A severe prolonged B12 deficiency can lead to joint pain, depression, and loss of taste and smell.

 Sources of B12

-B12 injections are another way for the vitamin to bypass the digestive process and be more readily absorbed by the body.
-Using a spray or injections can help increase energy in people who have low levels of vitamin B12.
+B12 injections are another way for this essential vitamin to bypass the digestive process and be more readily absorbed by the body.
+Using B12 sprays or injections can help boost energy levels in those who have low levels of vitamin B12.
 Many B12 injections are also combined with other beneficial compounds that help increase energy, reduce stress, improve sleep quality, strengthen the immune system, and help the body burn fat.